 Children and adults with CF must consume a healthful, nutritious diet that contains foods from each of the main groups: carbohydrates, fats, and proteins.
 People with CF may find the following 10 types of food especially beneficial to include as part of a balanced diet.

 Fruits are particularly rich in antioxidants and fiber.

 Fruits and other high fiber foods can reduce intestinal blockages in people with CF, while antioxidants can help fight off infections.
-Research suggests that taking antioxidant supplements can reduce inflammation and respiratory symptoms in people with CF.

 Although the study involved people taking supplements, antioxidants from foods may also be helpful.
 Some fruits contain vitamin C, which is an essential antioxidant.